pytest-dev/pytest/doc/en/announce/sprint2016.rst

 The pytest core group is heading towards the biggest sprint in its history, to take place in the black forest town Freiburg in Germany.
-As of February 2016 we have started a `funding campaign on Indiegogo to cover expenses`_ The page also mentionds some preliminary topics.
+As of February 2016 we have started a `funding campaign on Indiegogo to cover expenses
+<http://igg.me/at/pytest-sprint/x/4034848>`_ The page also mentions
+some preliminary topics.

 Participants
 --------------